 How to erase trouble codes and turn off the check engine light

 If you're performing this procedure to pass an emissions test when the check engine light, malfunction indicator lamp or service engine soon light is on or illuminated, read on and in detail to learn how the check engine light reset procedure works.
 The check engine light reset procedure applies to all vehicles.

 You may have read information about how to turn off the check engine light or service engine soon light prior to the emissions test in order to pass the smog inspection, or emissions test.
 By turning off the check engine, malfunction indicator lamp or service engine soon light, in actuality deleting all emissions data from your vehicle's emissions computer, the smog machine will not know your vehicle has or has had emissions faults.

 We will describe the reset or "turn off the light" procedure so you may understand the OBD (on board diagnostics) emissions testing process and how the check engine light or service engine soon light apply to the emissions test.

 Warning!
 Perform this procedure at your own risk!

 Step A. Locate your vehicle's battery.
-Disconnect the 12v positive cable (red wire) from battery terminal (+).
+Disconnect the 12v negative cable (black wire) from battery terminal (-).
 Leave it disconnect for 10 minutes.
 While the battery is disconnected, cycle the ignition switch to ON position 3 times.